South Korea’s Constitutional Court will rule Friday on Yoon’s impeachment - WTOP News

 SEOUL, South Korea (AP) — South Korea’s Constitutional Court will rule Friday on whether to formally dismiss or reinstate impeached President Yoon Suk Yeol — a decision that either way will likely deepen domestic divisions.

-The court has been deliberating his political fate after conservative Yoon was impeached by the liberal opposition-controlled National Assembly in December over his brief imposition of martial law that has triggered a massive political crisis.
+The court has been deliberating on Yoon’s political fate after the conservative leader was impeached in December by the National Assembly, which is controlled by the liberal opposition, over his brief imposition of martial law that triggered a massive political crisis.

 Millions of people have rallied around the country to support or denounce Yoon.
 Police said they’ll mobilize all available personnel to preserve order and respond to possible acts of vandalism, arson and assault before and after the court’s ruling.

 The Constitutional Court said in a brief statement Tuesday that it would issue its ruling at 11 a.m.
-Friday and that it will be broadcast live.
+Friday and allow TV stations to broadcast it live.

 Removing Yoon from office requires support from at least six of the court’s eight justices.
 If the court rules against Yoon, South Korea must hold an election within two months for a new president.
 If the court overturns his impeachment, Yoon would immediately return to his presidential duties.